why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 We call _third-party remote providers_ as a catch-all term for websites, services or remote machines offering you an automatic installation solution provided by installation scripts provided along with the desired application.

-Since all the details fo the installation depends on custom made installation scripts, your experience with this method can vary significantly from one provider to another.
+Since all the details for the installation depends on custom made installation scripts, your experience with this method can vary significantly from one provider to another.
 Here your best bet is to thoroughly follow the instructions mentioned by the provider.
 For example, installing the Rust developer stack is a simple as copy-pasting into your command line the line:

 ```
 $   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh